njaard/graph-motif/README.md

 Each row must contain connections of only the same sign, those that do not would violate [Dale's Law](https://en.wikipedia.org/wiki/Dale%27s_principle).
 This is a block-structured connectivity model.
+If your network is known to violate Dale's Law, you can use the option `--dales-law-heuristic`, which takes the mean weight for each node's connections and uses that to compute its polarity.

 # Connection types
 The motifs counted are Chain, Divergent, Convergent, and Reciprocal.
 Only